stacy125/monarch-lab/README.md

 into your database.
 Seeding data can get a little more complicated when you have related models, or models that reference another model.

-In this exercise, you will need to consider the data types of the provided data
+In this exercise, you will need to consider how to structure your Schema, and subsequently seed your database so that we can nest these two data sets.
-v. the SchemaType your model has declared.
-For example here, `monarchRaw.json` provides the kingdom as a string, but the Monarch model requires the kingdom's SchemaType to be an `ObjectId`.

-You have been provided with robust starter code for an Express application that will display data about monarchs and their kingdoms, including raw JSON data and models.
-Your objective is to seed the desired data from the provided models into a local database using Mongoose, making sure each monarch references the kingdom over which they reigned.
+You have been provided with starter code that includes raw JSON data.
+Your objective is to create models and seed the desired data a local database using Mongoose, making sure each monarch contains the kingdom over which they reigned.

 ## Prerequisites